 LGBTQ Therapist Near Me

 Autumn has provided educational courses for parents, using a developmental and attachment approach, to help parents bond with and understand strong-willed children.
 She has clinical experience treating individuals, couples, substance use disorder, and formerly incarcerated individuals.
-Autumn is a Certified Clinical Trauma Specialist with additional training in Emotionally Focused Therapy, Sensorimotor Psychotherapy, EMDR, Mindfulness, Solution-Focused Therapy, Systems Theory, Motivational Interviewing, Psychoeducation, Person-in-Environment, and Cognitive Behavioral Therapy.
+Autumn is a Certified Clinical Trauma Specialist with additional training in Emotionally Focused Therapy, Sensorimotor Psychotherapy, EMDR, Mindfulness, Solution-Focused Therapy, Somatic Therapy, Systems Theory, Motivational Interviewing, Psychoeducation, Person-in-Environment, and Cognitive Behavioral Therapy.

 Autumn takes an integrative humanistic approach to honor the uniqueness of every client.
 This approach grants her the ability to view the person from several perspectives allowing for the treatment flexibility that best fits each client.
 Autumn loves to collaborate treatment efforts with her clients to set goals that honor client self-determination.
 She believes in an unlimited capacity for personal growth and change in all humans.
 Her strengths-based and multidimensional approach fosters resiliency and empowers clients to connect with their bodies to heal traumatic pasts and increase emotional regulation.